Aug 10, 2021

 Traditional tactics aren’t working, as buyers turn to search engines and social networks to self-educate through the consumption of digital content.
 The important question is; what kind of content?
 After all, nobody Tweets your data sheet!

-It’s important to align content to not only different stages of the buying process, but to specific buyer personas as well, as the kind of content that will engage and incentivize them will vary based on their characteristics and preferences.
+It’s important to align content not only to different stages of the buying process, but to specific buyer personas as well, as the kind of content that will engage and incentivize them will vary based on their characteristics and preferences.
 If your buyer is deeply technical, they’ll look for deeply technical content.
 If they’re highly strategic that same technically-oriented content won’t resonate with them in the same way.

 Above all, you should look to create content that tells a story and is human, in a variety of formats.
 It could be a how-to video, an instructional webinar or podcast, a whitepaper (if your target audience is B2B), an ebook, an infographic.
 The format you select will ultimately depend on that buyer persona, and where they are in their customer journey.
 It’s important to not only create content, but curate it too.
-Content curation essentially involves sharing relevant third party content that will appeal to your target audience.
+Content curation essentially involves sharing relevant third-party content that will appeal to your target audience.
 More often than not then, you should be curating the content of the influencers that you’re trying to build relationships with.

-Once created, you need to share your content in the space where your target audience exists, engages and learns, be it on LinkedIn, or via Twitter Chats.
+Once created, you need to share your content in the space where your target audience exists, engages and learns, be it on LinkedIn, or via Twitter.
 You want your audience to be compelled to curate your content.
 This is why content is a key pillar of social selling, as well as modern marketing; buyers are much more likely to consume content from people and peers than brands and logos.
 That’s why a piece of content’s “shareability” should be a key consideration for you during creation, curation and distribution.

 I am a big believer in ecosystem and partnership.
 At Eloqua, for example, we founded a community called Topliners.
 It was an online space where our customers could interact, where our employees were engaged and our partners educated.
 We shared inspirational success stories, facilitated supportive forums and published informative content.
 We even hosted offline events to bring our community together.

-Beyond facilitating valuable communication, we were able to segment our community based on industry, geography, whether they were B2B or B2C.
+Beyond facilitating valuable communication, we were able to segment our community based on industry, geography, and whether they were B2B or B2C.
 This allowed us to build detailed customer personas and helped us to better understand what they cared about, the challenges they were faced with.
 Not only did we facilitate the customer conversation, we listened to it, and joined in.
-When nurtured properly, a community has the ability to produce authentic sharing, learning, teaching and engagement.
+When nurtured properly, a community has the ability to produce authentic sharing, learning, teaching, and engagement.

-A company that has excelled at promoting a customer-centric community is Gainsight, who is helping to define and growthe customer success movement.
+A company that has excelled at promoting a customer-centric community is Gainsight, who is helping to define and grow the customer success movement.
 A core piece of their mission is to build the “biggest community of Customer Success folks around”.
 They do this in four ways;

 By creating opportunities to connect customers and cultivate a sense of community, you can enhance the ongoing effectiveness of your marketing strategy, build your brand’s reputation, earn the trust of your customers and drive revenue!

 Your best salespeople are not on your payroll.
 They’re your customers, who are willing to say good things about you.
-Buyers today not only have more choice, they have louder voice, which you can leverage to your brand’s advantage.
+Buyers today not only have more choice, they have a louder voice, which you can leverage to your brand’s advantage.

 The traditional perception of customer advocacy is something like a reference program, which is based on gathering references to help sales reps enhance your company’s credibility and acquire more customers.
 But what does a customer reference program offer the customer in return for their reference?
 It’s a one-way approach that offers no benefit or incentive to the customer.